 Wacker Chemie, based in Munich, Germany, said in a statement yesterday it will increase output of polysilicon, the material used in solar cells, after sales exceeded forecast in January and as orders are outpacing production.
 Polysilicon prices rose above $16 per kilogram last week for the first time in three months, according to Bloomberg Industries.

-Ambow Education Holding Ltd. (AMBO), a tutoring service provider based in Beijing, gained 3.7 percent to $1.4 in New York after dropping as much as 13 percent earlier in the day.
+Ambow Education Holding Ltd. (AMBO:US), a tutoring service provider based in Beijing, gained 3.7 percent to $1.4 in New York after dropping as much as 13 percent earlier in the day.
 The advance was the first in nine days.

 Thirty-day volatility on the China-US gauge rose to 19.5 yesterday, the highest level since Dec.
 10 and compared with an average of 18.1 over the past six months.
 The Bloomberg Chinese Reverse Mergers Index, which tracks a basket of companies that gained U.S. listings after buying firms that already trade, declined 0.2 percent to a one-week low of 79.32.